 - Hip and elbow dysplasia are relatively common in large breeds.
 This is often seen as a result of rapid growth, as it occurs over time.
 It is always beneficial to request a hip score of both parent breeds.

-- The Labradoodle is prone to genetic eye conditions such as Progressive Retinal Atrophy and Cataracts.
+- This dog is prone to genetic eye conditions such as Progressive Retinal Atrophy and Cataracts.
 Both conditions are genetic and so it may be possible to test the parents for these conditions.

 - Addison’s Disease is a hormonal condition whereby there is insufficient production of hormones such as cortisol.
 If left untreated, this can be fatal so knowing the symptoms of the condition is essential.

 Given the potential for health issues, insurance may be something to consider.
-On average, health insurance for a Labradoodle usually costs around $18 USD monthly, or $200 per year.
+On average, health insurance usually costs around $18 USD monthly, or $200 per year.

-Despite the health concerns, Labradoodles tend to live long, healthy lives.
+Despite the health concerns, this dog tends to live a long, healthy life.
 This happy crossbreed has a life expectancy of between 12 and 16 years.